LeLiu552/StomatalConductanceAnalysis/README.md

 ## Overview

 This Python pipeline is designed for the analysis and visualization of stomatal conductance data generated using CIRAS3.
+Normalization steps is gs divided by the initial gs value
 ## Features

 - **Data Loading and Preprocessing:**